 Kat is the client's primary point of contact once a loan is in process and until approval.
 Kat will be communicating with clients, their attorneys and Realtors to collect and review documentation and move a loan file into underwriting for approval.

-Caitlin is responsible to reviewing and certifying documentation and figures before the loan is submitted to underwriting.
-Kat will continue to be the primary point of contact but know that Caitlin is working in the background to ensure a clean file is submitted to underwriting which minimizes additional documentation requests and helps prevent delays.
+Phoenix is responsible to reviewing and certifying documentation and figures before the loan is submitted to underwriting.
+Kat will continue to be the primary point of contact but know that Phoenix is working in the background to ensure a clean file is submitted to underwriting which minimizes additional documentation requests and helps prevent delays.

 You’ll need to gather a wide variety of information before applying for a home loan.
 This helpful checklist will give you an idea of what you may be asked to provide.
 Save time and avoid delays by having this information available.